Skip to main content

 Engage can handle multiple contact types.
 For example, you might want to separate your newsletter subscribers from account holders, so you will have a contact type for each.

 An account holder usually has contact type "Member".
 Ideally,this is where you want all your contacts to be.
-Changing a contact to "Member" is called upgrading.
-There are two ways to upgrade contacts to members.
+Changing a contact from other type to "Member" is called upgrading.

-Once you have successfully upgraded a contact to a member, it's common to enrich their information, which then needs to be synced to Engage.
-You can again do this in one of two ways:
+When upgrading a contact to a member, it's common to enrich their information, which then needs to be synced to Engage.
+Do this using the regular update method shown above.